OllieBoyne/dog-dynamics/README.md

 # Estimation of Canine Dynamics from Monocular Video
 This repository contains all code used in the project *Estimation of Canine Dynamics from Monocular Video* - a fourth year Master's project.
-This project worked on estimating ground reaction forces and joint forces in dogs from oridinary video.
+This project worked on estimating ground reaction forces and joint forces in dogs from ordinary video.

 ## Layout
 ```